Cardioversion is a treatment given to patients who suffer from abnormal heartbeats (arrhythmias).

 Although the treatment is planned well in advance, depending on the severity of the situation your doctor may also ask you to undergo the procedure on an immediate basis.

 You will be asked not to drink or eat anything before 12 hours of the procedure.
 If your doctor has asked you to take medication, you must drink only enough water to gulp in the medicine.

-After the procedure, your health care provider will have to closely watch for any symptoms of complications.
+After the procedure, your healthcare provider will have to closely watch for any symptoms of complications.
 You may feel dizziness for many hours after the treatment.
-Although you will be allowed to go home the same day of the procedure but, you may have to spend few hours under the observation in the hospital before that.
+Although you will be allowed to go home the same day of the procedure, you may have to spend few hours under the observation in the hospital before that.

 Even if there were no clots were detected before the procedure, you will be prescribed blood thinning medications after the treatment to avoid any blood clot formation in the future.